 When it comes to prints that can't be scanned on a scanner like old prints stuck in frames it's better to photograph them.
 Make sure no sunlight is directly hitting the photo.
 Be in the shade with no direct light sources around to prevent glares.
 Set light sources at 45 degree angles.
 Set your camera photo setting to high quality 8 megapixel or higher.
 RAW would be best if you have that option.
 (Canon cameras only).
 Turn off the flash.
 Stand directly in front of the photo, be absolutely still (maybe use a tripod or lean against something sturdy), zoom in to fill the viewfinder with the entire photo/frame, make sure it's focused and shoot.
 Take several shots and email them to me so I can pick the best candidate for editing.
 Please don't hesitate to contact me with any questions.

 My philosophy is that photography should lighten up the heart and the eyes with vibrant color, light and majesty as memories flood back into the mind and soul.
-No cringing aloud.
+No cringing allowed.
 Only magic!
 I'm a stay at home mom of our little girl!
-Photo retouching and restoration has always been my passion since it came to be back in the 1990's.
+Photo retouching and restoration have always been my passion since the 1990's.
 When I'm not retouching I take care of my little girl, my husband, follow God and spend time with His people.
-All while listening to music all the time. ;-) I also enjoy playing the piano, learning to sew, eat Thai food, eating healthy, lifting weights, singing hymns and trying to make my house a home.
+All while listening to music all the time. ;-) I also enjoy playing the piano, learning to sew, eat Thai food, lifting weights, singing hymns and trying to make my house a home.
 Read more...